Oroville, California: Geography

 According to the United States Census Bureau, the city has a land area of 13.83 mi2.

 Oroville is situated at the head of navigation on the Feather River.
-The Yuba River flows into the Feather River near Marysville, California and these flow together to the Sacramento River.
-Geologically, Oroville is situated at the meeting place of three provinces: the Central Valley alluvial plain to the west, the crystalline Sierra Nevada to the SE and the volcanic Cascade Mountains to the north.
+The Yuba River flows into the Feather River near Marysville and these flow together to the Sacramento River.
+Geologically, Oroville is situated at the meeting place of three provinces: the Central Valley alluvial plain to the west, the crystalline Sierra Nevada to the southeast and the volcanic Cascade Mountains to the north.
 It has a Mediterranean climate.

 Oroville sits on the eastern rim of the Great Valley, defined today by the floodplains of the Sacramento River and its tributaries.
-Around Oroville these sediments are dominated by thick fans of Feather River sediments, but just east of this there is a thin, N–S band of late Cretaceous sediments.
-These sit on top of the Sierran basement, which beneath eastern Oroville comprise greenschist-facies metavolcanic rocks of Jurassic age, giving way to granites of the Sierra batholith to the east.
+Around Oroville these sediments are dominated by thick fans of Feather River sediments, but just east of this there is a thin, north-south band of late Cretaceous sediments.
+These sit atop the Sierran basement, which beneath eastern Oroville comprises greenschist-facies metavolcanic rocks of Jurassic age, giving way to granites of the Sierra batholith to the east.
 These are manifestations of a vigorous island arc sequence, built out over an east-dipping subduction zone of mid-to-late Mesozoic age.
 The gold veins lace this ancient arc, remobilized by Mesozoic shearing and intrusions of igneous rock.
 The crystalline foothills are locally overlain by a Cenozoic sequence of Eocene clean beach sands overlain by Neogene volcanics, including the Diamond Head-like profile of "Table Mountain".